lcordidrocl/Learn/Docker/Commands.md

 -docker images -> list all images
 -docker rmi {imageName/imageId} -> removes images, if they are not used by a container
 - docker image prune -> removes all the images not used

+# Docker Hub
+- docker login
+after that we can create a repository (docker hub) rename an image with the name of the repository(docker tag oldname newname) ( a repository in the docker hub is actually an image) we can the call:
+-docker push {locaDockerImageNameThatMatchesRepositoryName}